-MYCELIUM MILLENNIUM imagines a new era in which biological resources, specifically Fungi - Mycelium, are used to grow a collection of objects for everyday domestic rituals, merging biofabrication and craft.
+Mycelium Millennium imagines a new era in which biological resources, specifically fungi – mycelium, is used to grow a collection of objects for everyday domestic rituals, merging biofabrication and craft.

 The project comes in an effort to demystify the transformation of an organism to a biomaterial and at the same time raise questions of aesthetics and cultural acceptance.
-The fungal mycelium material qualities – antibacterial, fire-resistant, heat isolating and water-resistant – are incorporated in the function of each design.
+The fungal mycelium material qualities – antibacterial, fire-resistant, heat-isolating and water-resistant – are incorporated into the function of each design.

-The collection focuses on ritualistic objects amplifying not only its material properties but also emphasising the importance of rituals in the human experience.
-The objects adopt antique symbols - embedding them in a longer material history, as well as a scale and form that introduces the fungal material to the context of the home.
+The collection focuses on ritualistic objects amplifying not only the material properties but also emphasising the importance of rituals in the human experience.
+The objects adopt antique symbols, embedding them in a longer material history, as well as a scale and form that introduces the fungal material to the context of the home.
 While the collection attempts to stress longevity and resilience, it is integrated into a circular vision, where the material is sourced from nature and returns to nature.

-Technique: Biofabrication (molding pressure) + various craft treatments: wood staining, natural wax and the Japanese wood charring process - Yakisugi.
+Technique: Bio-fabrication (moulding pressure) and various craft treatments: wood staining, natural wax and the Japanese wood charring process - Yakisugi.

 Collaborations: Sarxtorp Svamp; RISE Research Institutes of Sweden; Hifas da Terra; Biomimicry Norway; Project Mulligan.

 Accessible to visitors of the Future Materials Lab